wittmann-hk/OpenEats/README.md

 Load up `http://localhost:8000/api/v1/recipe/` in a browser and see the results.

 The next thing we need to do is setup react.
+The bundle and index are located in `frontend/public/' The bundle there is already a production copy.
+That should be used if your looking to just serve the project with, for example, nginx.
+However if you want node to serve the code.
+See below

 From your base dir:
 * `cd frontend`
 * `npm install` (this will take a few minutes as its loading a ton of small static files)
-* `npm start`
+* `NODE_ENV=production npm start`
 * Load `http://localhost:8080` in a browse and see the results.